-The 1999 murder of 18-year-old Baltimore County high school student Hae Min Lee, and the subsequent conviction of her ex-boyfriend, Adnan Syed, a case brought to global attention by the hugely popular “Serial” podcast.
+The 1999 murder of 18-year-old Baltimore County high school student Hae Min Lee, and the subsequent conviction of her ex-boyfriend, Adnan Syed, were brought to global attention in 2014 by the hugely popular “Serial” podcast.
 But there is more to the story.

 In February 2016, Syed’s post-conviction relief proceedings commenced and continued for five days.
-In June 2016, Baltimore Circuit Court Judge Martin P. Welch vacated Adnan Syed’s conviction and granted him a new trial after new evidence challenged the reliability of cell phone data linking Syed to the crime scene, and a long-awaited alibi witness finally had her day in court.
+In June 2016, Baltimore Circuit Court Judge Martin P. Welch granted Syed’s request for a new trial after new evidence challenged the reliability of cellphone tower data linking Syed to the crime scene, and a long-awaited alibi witness, Asia McClain, finally had her day in court.

 The State of Maryland appealed the lower court judge’s ruling, but on March 29, 2018, the Court of Special Appeals also ruled to vacate Syed’s conviction and grant him the retrial he has been waiting for.
 The state appealed once again, to the highest court in Maryland, to review the decision to overturn Syed’s conviction.
 An appeals panel of seven judges heard oral arguments in November 2018.
 On March 8, 2019, the Court of Appeals issued a new ruling to reverse both lower court decisions and deny him a new trial.